Lauren Ash-Morgan (she/her)

 For its 2016 production, SSC engaged Lauren's husband, long-time SSC actor and board member Michael Downey, to direct Much Ado About Nothing, and together Michael (as director and text coach) and Lauren (as producer, costume/set/sound designer, and text coach) took the company in a new direction, utilizing music, continuous action, minimal set, an "Elizabethan" costume style, energetic pacing, use of direct address to the audience, actor play and improvisation during rehearsals, and a focus on the ensemble as a whole, to create a joyful and celebratory production that was very popular with audiences and permanently changed the company's style.

 Together, they created three more productions: The Winter's Tale (2017), Garage (a new work by SSC actor Jason Cutler) (2017), and The Merchant of Venice (2018), and then announced that King Lear (2019), directed by Lauren, would be her final production as SSC's artistic director, having served the company in that capacity for five years, as Lauren and Michael needed to begin thinking about transitioning out of Korea.
-In order to make some connections outside of Korea and learn new skills in training actors, Lauren and Michael enrolled in Prague Shakespeare Company's Summer Shakespeare Intensive, in which Lauren was cast in Ben Crystal's production of The Two Gentlemen of Verona spending three weeks training in movement-based ensemble techniques, cue script work, etc. Lauren and Michael returned to Prague the following winter to represent SSC along with SSC member Charles Jeong at the Shakespeare Theatre Association's annual conference, meeting and getting to know Shakespeare practitioners from around the world.
+In order to make some connections outside of Korea and expand upon their skills in training actors, Lauren and Michael enrolled in Prague Shakespeare Company's Summer Shakespeare Intensive, in which Lauren was cast in Ben Crystal's production of The Two Gentlemen of Verona, spending three weeks training in movement-based ensemble techniques, cue script work, etc. Lauren and Michael returned to Prague the following winter to represent SSC along with SSC member Charles Jeong at the Shakespeare Theatre Association's annual conference, meeting and getting to know Shakespeare practitioners from around the world.

 Back in Seoul, Lauren both directed and produced King Lear, and again designed the costumes, set, and sound, incorporating elements of Korean traditional music, movement, and clothing into the production.
-When the English-language theatre community in Seoul lost its only lighting designer, Lauren learned about lighting design online and designed the lighting herself, gathering together a group of actors interested in developing lighting skills to assist in the hanging and focusing of lights, and sharing lighting design resources with the group in hopes that the expat theatre community would never be without lighting expertise in future.
+When the very transient English-language theatre community in Seoul lost its only lighting designer, Lauren began learning about lighting design online and designed the lighting herself, gathering together a group of actors interested in developing lighting skills to assist in the hanging and focusing of lights, and sharing lighting design resources with the group in hopes that the expat theatre community would never be without lighting expertise in future.

-In her five years as artistic director of SSC, Lauren also prioritized filming performances and eventually making them available online, both to promote talented local actors and to share SSC's performances with students (and other people interested in Shakespeare) around the world.
+In her five years as artistic director of SSC, Lauren also prioritized filming performances and eventually making them available online, both to promote talented local actors and to share SSC's performances with students and other people interested in Shakespeare around the world.

 In the Autumn of 2019, Lauren transitioned out of her artistic directorship of Seoul Shakespeare Company, passing the company on to its next leaders so it can continue to serve the Seoul community while she and Michael focus on a new life phase: preparing to move out of Korea to develop their careers as actors, directors, producers, and teachers of Shakespeare in a more permanent location.
 Their newly-formed theatre company, Speech of Fire, focuses on offering acting classes to the public and developing small-scale shows that can tour and travel in the future, and they hope to develop into a larger Shakespeare company eventually after settling into a new permanent home.